milena-nasteska/parabank-qa-assignment/bug-reports/bugs.md

 1. Click on **Transfer Funds**
 2. Enter a negative amount, for example "-$12"
 3. Select different From and To accounts
 4. Click on **Transfer**
+5. Click on **Accounts Overview**
+6. Notice the balances of the source and destination accounts

 ### Expected Result
 The transfer should not be processed when the entered amount is negative

+An appropriate validation message should be displayed and the source and destination account balances should remain unchanged

 ### Actual Result
-The negative amount is accepted and the transfer is processed successfully
+The negative amount is accepted, and the transfer is processed successfully in the opposite direction instead of being rejected

-5. Click on **Accounts Overview**

-### Expected Result
-The account balances should remain unchanged

-### Actual Result
+When "$12" is transferred:
-The account balances are changed based on the negative transfer amount.
-In this case the source account balance is increased by "$12" and the destination account balance is decreased by "$12"
+- The source account balance is increased by "$12"
+- The destination account balance is decreased by "$12"

 ### Screenshots:
 ![Negative amount transfer](../manual-tests/screenshots/negative-amount-transfer.png)